-Unfortunately neighbor Sarah has a permanently broken doorbell.
-Fortunately she also has a permanently broken lock.
-Since I never know if she is living up or down, I usually just barge right in and run around in her house until I find her.
+Being the kind of good neighbors you can barge in on, I usually just barge right in and run around in her house until I find her.
 I am usually accompanied by a crying child who announces our presence.

 On Sunday, Elizabeth and I barged in and to my relief I heard Sarah in her upper kitchen, who heard Elizabeth crying in the lower living room, yell, “Uh oh!” and come running down the stairs to our aid.

 She took one look at the finger and said, “Change of color means straight to the E.R.
 Best not to break the pot at home. “

 As we ran through the waiting room, we were received in triage by my neighbor Michael: backyard chicken farmer by day, E.R. nurse by night.

 I met Michael when Tonja and I were scoping out other peoples chicken coops.
 He was a wealth of information on chickens and other things, and even though we had just met, gifted Tonja with a beautiful baby sweater he knit himself with organic cotton, replete with buttons he carved from nuts he harvested down by the Mississippi River.
 Very South Minneapolis.
 (See what you have to look forward to Melissa.)

 It was a brief but joyful reunion for Michael and me, as we bypassed all paper work and raced at top speed down the hall with Michael calling for help to save the finger.